Eagle Lake RV Resort

 How does your boat launch work?

-You must be a seasonal camper to use the launch, we do not have a day-use area.
+You must be a seasonal, monthly or weekly camper to use the launch, we do not have a day-use area.

 It is a shallow launch into a shallow lake.
 It is concrete, and there is no point backing your vehicle off the launch.
 It is a sand bottomed lake, so does not get deeper for quite a ways, and you will likely get stuck.
 Tow trucks to get your vehicle out of the lake are expensive.